 The Intelligent Transportation Systems Market.
 ITS encompasses a broad range of information processing and control electronics technologies that, when integrated into roadway infrastructure, help monitor and manage traffic flow, reduce congestion and enhance driver safety.
 The ITS market has been built around the detection of conditions that impact the proper operation of roadway infrastructure.
 ITS applications include a wide array of traffic management systems, such as traffic signal control, tolling and variable messaging signs.
-ITS technologies include video vehicle detection, LPR, inductive loop detection, sensing technologies (such as radars), floating cellular data, computational technologies and wireless communications.
+ITS technologies include video vehicle detection, inductive loop detection, sensing technologies (such as radar), floating cellular data, computational technologies and wireless communications.

-In traffic management applications, CED products are used for automated vehicle detection and are a primary data source upon which ITS solutions are built.
+In traffic management applications, vehicle detection products are used for automated vehicle detection and are a primary data source upon which ITS solutions are built.
 Traditionally, automated vehicle detection is performed using inductive wire loops buried in the pavement.
 However, in-pavement loop detectors are costly to install, difficult to maintain, expensive to repair and not capable of either wide-area vehicle detection without installations of multiple loops or recognizing license plate numbers.

-Above-ground CED solutions for ITS offer several advantages to in-pavement loop detectors.
-Above-ground CED solutions tend to have lower total cost of ownership than in-pavement loop detectors because above-ground CED solutions are non-destructive to road surfaces, do not require closing roadways to install or repair, and are capable of wide-area vehicle detection with a single device, thus enabling one input device to do the work of many in-pavement loops.
-Due to their location above-ground, CED solutions have no exposure to the wear and tear associated with expanding and contracting pavement and generally less exposure to the vibration and compaction caused by traffic.
-Furthermore, in the event of malfunction or product failure, above-ground CED solutions can be serviced and repaired without shutting down the roadway.
-Each of these factors results in greater up-time and increased reliability of above-ground CED solutions compared to in-pavement loop detectors.
-Above-ground CED solutions also offer a broader set of detection capabilities and a wider field of view than in-pavement loop detectors.
-For example, unlike in-pavement loops, above-ground CED solutions can detect smoke and debris.
-In addition, a single unit video- or radar-based CED system can detect and measure a variety of parameters, including vehicle presence, counts, speed, length, time occupancy, headway and flow rate as well as environmental factors and obstructions to the roadway.
+Above-ground detection solutions for ITS offer several advantages to in-pavement loop detectors.
+Above-ground detection solutions tend to have a lower total cost of ownership than in-pavement loop detectors because above-ground solutions are non-destructive to road surfaces, do not require closing roadways to install or repair, and are capable of wide-area vehicle detection with a single device, thus enabling one input device to do the work of many in-pavement loops.
+Due to their location above-ground, these solutions have no exposure to the wear and tear associated with expanding and contracting pavement and generally less exposure to the vibration and compaction caused by traffic.
+Furthermore, in the event of malfunction or product failure, above-ground detection solutions can be serviced and repaired without shutting down the roadway.
+Each of these factors results in greater up-time and increased reliability of above-ground detection solutions compared to in-pavement loop detectors.
+These technology solutions also offer a broader set of detection capabilities and a wider field of view than in-pavement loop detectors.
+In addition, a single unit video- or radar-based system can detect and measure a variety of parameters, including vehicle presence, counts, speed, length, time occupancy, headway and flow rate as well as environmental factors and obstructions to the roadway.
 An equivalent installation using loops would require many installations per lane.

-We believe our Autoscope video and Autoscope radar products are competitive with and can take market share from in-pavement loop detectors.
-Based on our determination, the U.S. ITS above-ground detection market sales in 2012 were approximately \$100 to \$120 million and the worldwide ITS above-ground detection market was approximately \$200 million.
-We believe that we are the leader in the U.S. above-ground detection market in terms of sales volume, and we estimate that U.S. sales of in-pavement loop detectors that our Autoscope and Autoscope radar products can supplant were approximately \$250 million in 2012.
+We believe our Autoscope video and RTMS radar products are competitive with and can take market share from in-pavement loop detectors.
+Based on our determination, the U.S. ITS above-ground detection market sales in 2014 were approximately \$107 million, and the worldwide ITS above-ground detection market was approximately \$215 million.
+We believe that we are the leader in the U.S. above-ground detection market in terms of sales volume, and we estimate that U.S. sales of in-pavement loop detectors that our Autoscope video and RTMS radar products can supplant were approximately \$106 million in 2014.